 The Partnership Agreement provides that all Net Interest Income generated by the Partnership that is not contingent interest will be distributed 99% to shareholders and 1% to the General Partner.
 During the years ended December 31, 2008 and 2009, the General Partner received total distributions of Net Interest Income of approximately \$18,000 and \$52,000, respectively.
 In addition, the Partnership Agreement provides that the General Partner is entitled to 25% of Net Interest Income representing contingent interest up to a maximum amount equal to 0.9% per annum of the principal amount of all mortgage bonds held by the Partnership, as the case may be.
-During the years ended December 31, 2008 and 2009, the General Partner is entitled to approximately \$1.8 million and \$1.2 million, respectively.
+During the years ended December 31, 2008 and 2009, the General Partner received total distributions of Net Interest Income representing contingent interest of approximately \$1.8 million and \$1.2 million, respectively.